matthewforr/meteor-foundation5-sass/README.md

 ### Throw in the kitchen sink
 This package makes the Foundation [Kitchen Sink](foundation.zurb.com/docs/components/kitchen_sink.html) available so you can have a straightforward styleguide.
 Just add `{{> kitchensink}}` to a template or layout and you will have everything.

+## Testing

+You can test this package with meteor test-packages.
+Currently it checks the following items:

+- Are base foundation styles applied?
+- Can it find the kitchen sink template?
+- Is the $.fn.foundation global object loaded?